On p-adic lattices and Grassmannians: Hilbert schemes and lattice schemes

-\begin{prop}[Group actions on $H$] Let $\Gamma/\Spec R$ be an algebraic group acting algebraically on $X^{n}$, and assume that this action respects the grading on the structure sheaf of $X^{n}$.
-Then $\Gamma$ acts on the Hilbert scheme $H^{h}$ of $X^{n}$ for any Hilbert function $h$.
-If furthermore the action of $\Gamma$ on $X^{n}$ is by automorphisms of $X$-module schemes, then the action of $\Gamma$ on $H^{h}$ restricts to an action on $Z^{h} = Z \cap H^{h}$. \end{prop}
+\begin{proposition}[Group actions on $H$] Let $G/\Spec R$ be an algebraic group acting algebraically on $\mathbf{X}^{n}$, and assume that this action respects the grading on the structure sheaf of $\mathbf{X}^{n}$.
+Then $G$ acts equivariantly on the Hilbert scheme $H$ of $\mathbf{X}^{n}$ and its associated universal family.
+If furthermore the action of $G$ on $\mathbf{X}^{n}$ is by automorphisms of $\mathbf{X}$-module schemes, then the action of $G$ on the universal family over $H$ restricts to an equivariant action on the universal family over $Z$. \end{proposition}

-\begin{proof} This is a formal consequence of the universal properties of $H^{h}$ and $Z^{h}$ and the fact that the action of $\Gamma$ on $X^{n}$ is algebraic, i.e. functorial. \end{proof}
+\begin{proof} This is a formal consequence of the universal properties of $H$ and $Z$ and the fact that the action of $G$ on $\mathbf{X}^{n}$ is algebraic, i.e. functorial. \end{proof}